kennyddeng/rollsmart/scripts/README.md

-This folder stores all scripts for RollSmart project.
+This folder stores all scripts for the RollSmart project.

-Scripts are usually python exectueables that need to be on path so they should have a common locatoin to simplify things